blackseashark5/Proactively/README.md

 **Built with ❤️ using React, TypeScript, and SCSS**

-For questions or support, please open an issue or contact the development team.
+For questions or support, please contact rs4103@srmist.edu.in.